Sygil-Dev/whoosh-reloaded/README.md

 > [!WARNING]
 > Compatibility will be best-effort, limited to maintained Python versions (>=3.10).
 I am a solo amateur developer; mistakes will probably be made more often than usual.

+> [!NOTE]
+> The first PyPI release is planned as `3.0.0a1`.
+This is an alpha intended to flush out old runtime bugs and any API drift introduced while adding typing annotations.
+If you depend on strict source compatibility, wait for a later prerelease.

 ### Motivation:
 - Update Whoosh to have type annotations
   - Aim for 100% standard Pyright conformance, and as much strict Pyright conformance as possible